What are Annual General Meetings (AGMs) in Singapore?

 - Summary of issued and paid-up share capital

-- Company type (i.e. private company, public company, small exempt private company)
+- Company type (i.e. private company, public company or small exempt private company)

 - Principal activities